x-vin/covidcures/docs/src/allopathic.md

    - **To make H2O2 pre-rinse at home, dilute generic 3% hydrogen peroxide [available in drugstores] in a ratio of 2 parts water and 1 part hydrogen peroxide.
 Peppermint oil can be added for flavour.**

 ### Typical duration of treatment:
-1-2 weeks
+1-2 weeks.

 ### Outcome:
-Reduces infection
+Reduces infection.

 ### Significant side effects:
 One clinical trial with **oral Hydrogen peroxide** reported that patients frequently felt nausea and sometimes dizziness or vomiting related to the oral treatment.

 ### Price:
-Inexpensive, can be prepared at home from cheap ingredients
+Inexpensive, can be prepared at home from cheap ingredients.

 ### Suggested suppliers:
 The solution can be prepared at home from inexpensive ingredients like bleach and Citric acid.